Taujor/php-static-site-generator/README.md

 - **Plain PHP templates** – no special syntax to learn.
 - **Invokable components** – use components like `$header()`.
 - **Component based routing** – `Buildable` components get methods able to write the html they generate to a file.
-- **Hooks** – Hooks are available in the build process to easily inject your own custom code to manipulate content before or just after it is generated.
+- **Hooks** – Hooks are available to easily inject your own custom code to manipulate content during the component lifecycle.
 - **Centralized render helper** – avoids repeated `ob_start()` / `ob_get_clean()`.
 - **Nesting & composition** – layouts can include multiple components.
 - **PHAR Support** – easily ran as a phar if desired.